dhruvrajsinghrathore/Personalized-Academic-Research-Assistant/README.md

 # **Personalized Academic Research Assistant**

 ### **Project Overview**
 The **Personalized Academic Research Assistant** is an intelligent tool designed to streamline academic research.
-It retrieves relevant academic papers, ranks them based on contextual relevance, and generates concise summaries, providing researchers with key insights efficiently.
+It retrieves relevant academic papers, ranks them based on semantic relevance, and generates concise summaries, helping researchers quickly understand complex topics.

 ---

 ### **Key Features**

 1. **Academic Paper Retrieval**
-   - Fetches relevant papers from academic databases like arXiv using embeddings and **FAISS** for efficient search.
+   - Fetches relevant papers in real-time from the **arXiv API** using keyword-based search.
-   - Supports custom research queries to narrow down results.

-2. **BERT Ranking**
-   - Ranks retrieved papers using a fine-tuned **BERT model** (e.g., SciBERT) trained on scientific datasets.
-   - Ensures the most contextually relevant papers are prioritized.
+   - Stores and indexes abstracts using **FAISS** and **sentence-transformer embeddings** for fast semantic search.

+2. **Semantic Ranking with SciBERT**
+   - Uses a pre-trained **SciBERT model** to rank retrieved papers based on textual similarity to the user’s query.
+   - Prioritizes documents with higher semantic relevance, even if they don’t share exact words.

-3. **Summary Generation**
+3. **Summary Generation with LLM**
-   - Leverages **Ollama3.2**, a cutting-edge large language model, to generate concise summaries for each paper.
+   - Leverages **Ollama's LLaMA 3.2** model via **LangChain** to generate simplified summaries of top-ranked papers.
-   - Offers quick insights into complex research topics.
+   - Produces concise explanations tailored to the user’s query.

-4. **Advanced Query Handling**
+4. **User-Driven Query Input**
-   - Supports multi-turn dialogues to refine search results and answer follow-up questions using **LangChain**.
-   - Enhances user experience by enabling conversational interactions.
+   - Allows the user to input custom queries that are used to retrieve and rank papers from the local FAISS store.
+   - Highlights how the same dataset can be queried with different angles without redownloading data.

 ---

 ### **Skills Demonstrated**

-- **RAG (Retrieval-Augmented Generation)**: Combines retrieval and LLM-based generation for accurate and context-aware results.
+- **Retrieval-Augmented Generation (RAG)**: Combines vector-based document retrieval with LLM-based summarization.
-- **Document Retrieval**: Efficiently retrieves relevant papers using **FAISS** and embeddings.
-- **Summarization**: Generates human-readable summaries for dense academic content using LLMs.
-- **Ranking**: Implements fine-tuned **BERT models** to rank papers based on relevance.
+- **Document Embedding**: Uses **sentence-transformers/all-MiniLM-L6-v2** to encode abstracts into vector space.
+- **Semantic Search**: Implements **FAISS** for scalable similarity-based retrieval.
+- **Relevance Ranking**: Applies **SciBERT** with softmax scoring to detect which documents are most contextually similar.
+- **LLM Summarization**: Uses LangChain and Ollama to generate human-readable summaries.
-- **LangChain Orchestration**: Integrates retrieval, ranking, and summarization into a seamless pipeline.
+- **LangChain Integration**: Seamlessly connects all modules into a unified processing pipeline.

 ---

 ### **Code Workflow**

 #### **1. Data Preparation**
-- Utilize datasets like arXiv Academic Papers or research PDFs.
-- Clean and preprocess text data, extracting titles, abstracts, and other metadata.

-#### **2. Document Embeddings**
-- Generate embeddings for paper abstracts using **sentence-transformers/scibert**.
+- Scrape academic paper abstracts from the **arXiv API** using a keyword-based query.
+- Extract and store metadata including title, abstract, and PDF URL in a structured CSV.

+#### **2. Document Embedding**
+- Use **sentence-transformers/all-MiniLM-L6-v2** to generate vector embeddings from each abstract.
-- Store these embeddings in **FAISS**, a high-performance similarity search library, for fast retrieval.
+- Store embeddings in a **FAISS index** for efficient semantic retrieval.

-#### **3. Pipeline Integration**
+#### **3. Retrieval & Ranking**
-- Combine the following components into a unified workflow using **LangChain**:
-  1. **Retrieval**: Search the FAISS index for relevant papers based on a user query.
-  2. **Ranking**: Score and rank results using a fine-tuned **BERT model** to prioritize contextual relevance.
-  3. **Summarization**: Pass top-ranked papers to **Ollama3.2** for concise summary generation.
+- **Retrieval**: Given a user query (can be different from the original scrape keyword), find the most semantically similar abstracts from FAISS.
+- **Ranking**: Use **SciBERT** (trained on scientific data) to score and sort the top results based on relevance to the query.

-#### **4. Advanced Query Support**
+#### **4. Summarization**
-- Enable follow-up questions and multi-turn dialogue handling through LangChain’s conversational capabilities.
+- The top 3 ranked papers are passed through a **LangChain-based RetrievalQA pipeline** using **Ollama (LLaMA 3.2)**.
+- Each result is returned with:
+  - Paper title
+  - PDF link
+  - Abstract
+  - Generated summary

+#### **5. Output Saving**
+- Final results are saved into:
+  - **Markdown file** (`top_summarized_papers.md`)

 ---

 ### **Future Enhancements**
-- Expand support for additional datasets like PubMed and IEEE Xplore.
+- Add support for downloading and parsing full paper PDFs using the arXiv `pdf_url`.
-- Integrate PDF parsing for offline research papers.
-- Incorporate fine-tuning capabilities for domain-specific queries.
+- Enable contradiction or claim-matching by comparing current statements with past publications (e.g., fake statement detection).
+- Support additional academic sources (PubMed, IEEE Xplore).
+- Build a Streamlit UI for interactive querying and visualization.

 ---